libvmi/libvmi/README.rst

 currently created by LibVMI, hence unreal.
 Moreover,it takes more time (about 3 seconds in 1GB guest memory settings) to create Xen "shm-snapshot" because we have to probe unmmapable memory page holes one by one.
+Shm-snapshot is shiped with direct guest memory access, a non-copy access technique that can drastically reduce the latency of guest memory access.
+For KVM, we support both vmi_get_dgpma() and vmi_get_dgvma(); for Xen, however, due to the unreal shm-snapshot, we only support vmi_get_dgpma() now.

 If you would like LibVMI to work on a shm-snapshot, then you need to do the
 following: